 Restricted Securities Available for Sale.
 The fair value of U.S. Government and agency securities and corporate bonds is based on quoted market values in active markets.
-For asset-backed securities and mortgage-backed securities we use model-based valuation techniques for which all significant assumptions are observable in the market.
+For asset-backed securities, mortgage-backed securities and commercial paper we use model-based valuation techniques for which all significant assumptions are observable in the market.